Doctor of Philosophy Degree Program

 DEPARTMENT ORAL EXAMINATION FORM

-The “Department Oral Examination Form” (on the Epi Intranet), is due to the Senior Academic Program Coordinator, Ebony Moore (eamoore@jhu.edu), at least 14 days prior to the date of the proposed exam.
+The “Department Oral Examination Form” is due to the Senior Academic Program Coordinator, Ebony Moore (eamoore@jhu.edu), at least 14 days prior to the date of the proposed exam.
 With the approval of the Dissertation (thesis) Adviser, the form should be submitted after presenting the Doctoral Proposal Seminar and incorporating any key input from the Seminar into the Dissertation Research Proposal.

 SCHEDULING